Gapless triangular-lattice spin-liquid candidate in PrZnAl$_{11}$O$_{19}$: Results and discussions

 The most prominent feature in Fig. \ref{INS} is the diffusive low-energy excitations (at $\sim$1.5 meV) with a substantial spectral weight at low Q at low temperatures (7 K).
-This excitation behaves differently from the other two.
-As temperature increases, the intensity decreases, but is still nonzero at 100 K. Considering the low excitation energy, this cannot be explained by Boltzmann statistics as for the crystal-field excitations.
-The constant Q cut, as shown in Fig. \ref{cut}(a), also shows a distinct peak profile compared to that of the other two excitations.
-As can be seen, the peak is asymmetric, with a long tail at the high-energy side.
+The constant Q cut, as shown in Fig. \ref{cut}(a), shows a distinct peak profile compared to that of the other two excitations.
+As can be seen, the peak is asymmetric, with a long tail at the high-energy side, which is reminiscent of the excitation continuum due to spinons observed in some QSL candidates \cite{Shen2018,Plumb2019}.
+On the contrary, the peaks at 12 and 36 meV have a more symmetric profile.
 Also, the peak width is much larger than the instrument resolution ($E_i$ = 23.0~meV, $E$ = 1.5~meV, $\Delta E_\mathrm{inst}$ = 0.6~meV).
-This peak shape is reminiscent of the excitation continuum due to spinons observed in some QSL candidates \cite{Shen2018,Plumb2019}, and the bandwidth, $\sim$ 5 meV (or 58 K), sets the energy scale for the spin interactions \cite{Shen2016}, here comparable to the extracted CW temperature from the high-temperature fit.
-On the contrary, the peaks at 12 and 36 meV have a more symmetric profile.
+We exclude the CEF origin for these excitations, as will be discussed later for the magnetic entropy.

 In summarizing the INS data, we observe two excitations at $\sim$12 and 36 meV which behaves like CEF excitations, with possible overlapping of multiple CEF levels at $\sim$36 meV.
 The 12-meV CEF level is consistent with the crossover temperature around 100 K in the magnetic susceptibility.
 According to the point symmetry, there are six CEF levels, and thus one could expect to observe up to five excitations from the ground state at base temperature.
 Here we measured the excitations up to an energy transfer of 135 meV, but no further excitations could be identified above 36 meV.
 The current data set is insufficient for us to rule out possible CEF transitions at higher energies, and we are unable to determine the full CEF scheme and the corresponding CEF wave functions at the moment.
 However, this does not influence our main conclusion on the dynamic nature of the material, since the electrons prefer to occupy the low-energy CEF levels at low temperatures.